estribiyo/ansible-role-webmin/README.md

 Example Playbook
 ----------------

-Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:
+Use it in a playbook as follows:

-    - hosts: servers
+    - hosts: webservers
       roles:
-         - { role: username.rolename, x: 42 }
+         - { role: artfulbodger.webmin, webmin_version: '1.970', webmin_port: '9000'}